Spectral and Dynamical contrast on highly correlated Anderson-type models: Introduction and Main results

 \section{Introduction and Main results}

-This paper aims at presenting and analysing examples of random Schr\"odinger operators where contrasting dynamical and spectral behaviors can be observed.
-In comparison to the well established theory of Anderson localization, discussed below in detail, the systems studied here will exhibit some form of long range correlations.
-Depending on their geometry, the spectral properties of the models can change significantly.
-More surprisingly, we present a model which exhibits purely absolutely continuous spectrum but where a 'phase transition' can still be observed.
-Such phenomenon can be captured utilizing the notion of transient and recurrent absolutely continuous spectrum due to Avron and Simon \cite{A-S}, which we shall also review in the subsequent discussion.
-Before stating our models and main results precisely, we discuss the relevant background on Anderson localization as many of the specific results and different notions of localization will play a key role in the analysis.
+In this paper, we present and analyze examples of random Schr\"odinger operators for which contrasting dynamical and spectral behaviors can be observed.
+In comparison to the well established theory of Anderson localization, discussed below in detail, the systems studied here exhibit some form of long range correlations.
+Depending on the geometry of the underlying graph, the dynamical and spectral properties of the models can change significantly.
+Indeed, the first of the models described below, which we call the vertical model, exhibits purely absolutely continuous spectrum and a ballistic lower bound for the time averaged second moments of the position operator.
+Furthermore, its absolutely continuous spectrum splits into a transient and a recurrent component, in the sense of Avron and Simon \cite{A-S}.
+The transient spectrum for the vertical model is shown to appear only at the spectral edges and, for small values of a vertical hopping parameter, is much smaller (in the sense of Lebesgue measure) than the recurrent component.
+The notions of transient and recurrent absolutely continuous spectrum will be reviewed below in section \ref{transrecdef}.
+On the other hand, the second model presented here, referred to as the diagonal model, exhibits dynamical localization and has pure point spectrum.